yuanfanz/ICS-SearchEngine/README.md

 # ICS-SearchEngine
 It's a teamwork of 3.
 We built a search engine for ICS school of UC, Irvine.

-It is the project we did on Information Retrieval(CS221).
+It is the project we did on Information Retrieval(CS221), written mainly in Java.